informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 used to read a state of the game from a file.
-The implementation of the `load` command is inevitably more complicated than that of the corresponding `save` command though we have already defined the serialization format and, moreover, we have already created the code that parses this format, in particular, the object factory.
+The implementation of the `load` command is inevitably more complicated than that of the corresponding `save` command though we have already defined the serialization format and, moreover, we have already created the code that parses this format, in particular, the game-object factory.
 We divide the task of implementing the `load` command into the following subtasks:

 - [add exceptions to the `GameObjectFactory` class](#game-object-factory),